Vortex collapses for the Euler and Quasi-Geostrophic Models: Technical proofs

 Then, as long as the distance between the two clusters remain larger than $1$, it is possible to apply the result of Proposition~\ref{prop:borne reformule} recursively to~\eqref{eq:vortex cluster evo}.
-Note that since $A_0=A_0(\{1\dots N\})>0$ by hypothesis then $A(\cP)>0$ as a consequence of~\eqref{eq:aA and A_0}.
+Note that $A(\cP)>0$ since $A_0=A_0(\{1\dots N\})>0$ by hypothesis and $\cP\neq\{1,\dots,N\}$.
 It is therefore possible to define the center of vorticity of the cluster $\cP$:

 Proposition~\ref{prop:borne reformule}-$(ii)$ applied recursively to $\cP$ with a number of vortices $\#\cP<N$ gives that for all index $i\in\cP,$

 where

 Note also that $t_1>t_0$ since $S\geq N$ implies that at time $t_0$ the distance is larger than $N/N-1>1$.
 Since the function $C$ is increasing with respect to any of its variables, the estimate~\eqref{luth} with the increasing properties~\eqref{eq:aA increasing} becomes, for all $i,j\in\cP,$ and for all $t\in[t_0,t_1)$,